 1. Visit The San Diego Zoo and Safari Park

-The San Diego Zoo and Safari Park is a great place to visit with your family.
+The San Diego Zoo and Safari Park is a great place to visit with your family and is one of the top places to visit in the US.
 The zoo has a wide variety of animals from all over the world, and the safari park lets you experience it up close.

 The Safari Park is located in Escondido and offers two different experiences: get up close with animals at the Safari Park or explore them from atop a safari vehicle in the Wild Animal Park.